UniMath/agda-unimath/src/simplicial-type-theory/directed-suspension.lagda.md

   1 -----> Σ▵X.
 ```

-Intuitively, the lax suspension of `X` can be understood as a type consisting of
+Intuitively, the directed suspension of `X` can be understood as a type
-a point at the north and south pole, and a
+consisting of a point at the north and south pole, and a
 [directed edge](simplicial-type-theory.directed-edges.md) `north →▵ south` for
 every element `x : X`.
 It is constructed by taking the
 [cartesian product](foundation-core.cartesian-product-types.md) `X × Δ¹`, and